Researchers

 Raine Koskimaa

-Professor, Vice Director
+Professor, Vice director

 Raine Koskimaa, PhD, is a Professor of Contemporary Culture Studies at the University of Jyväskylä.
 He conducts research in the fields of game studies, digital literature, transmedia storytelling and digital culture.
 Koskimaa has published widely, especially on digital culture and digital literature, and his writings have been translated to several languages.
 He is a long time member of the ELO Literary Advisory Board and the Board of Reviewers for Game Studies.
 His current research interests are eSports, games and transmedia, and time and temporality in digital fiction.